eyeofchaos/eocjsNewsticker/README.md

     * speed: The time it takes (in seconds) to move the text 1000px from right to left (normalized)
     * timeout: The time the slider waits after domready, before starting to run
     * divider: The signs used as a divider between the text blocks (if the text is not long enough to fill the whole width)
+    * type:
+      * static: Regular usage
-    * type (static or ajax): Regular usage (static) or get contents with ajax as a json file (ajax)
+      * ajax: Get contents with AJAX from a JSON file
-    * source: AJAX source (JSON file)
+    * source: AJAX source (URL)
+    * dataType:
+      * json: Regular JSON file from same domain
+      * jsonp: JSONP from any source, can be cross-domain
+    * callback: Used for jsonp
-    * interval: AJAX update interval in seconds
+    * interval: Polling interval of the AJAX source

-## Future Development

-I intend to read the news from a JSON file.
-Therefore the newsticker will be updated on-the-fly in a constant interval.

-## Notice

-Please bear in mind, that this project is in a very early stage of development, so please have mercy with me :)

 ## License